Why You Need an SEO Consultant and How to Hire the Best for Your Business

 3. Communicate effectively

-Discuss how often your SEO consultant should communicate with other stakeholders and how often they should share progress reports.
+Discuss how often your expert should communicate with other stakeholders and how often they should share progress reports.
 Establish a schedule for meetings and forms of communication (e.g., email/video or voice call/text messages, etc.).
 Let them know about any project management tools you use and decide how you’ll be collaborating on the project.

 The differences between the two are pretty much the same as hiring a full-time employee or hiring a freelancer for any other role.